Surviving and thriving with and beyond breast cancer

 Block KI.
 Life over Cancer: The Block Center Program for Integrative Cancer Care.
 New York: Bantam Dell.
 2009.

 In his book, Keith Block, MD, lists glycemia, stress chemistry/biorhythms and inflammation as terrain factors common in breast cancer.
 Compromised immunity such as from chemotherapy, surgery, anesthesia or opioid use may also increase the risk for infection and recovery.
-Approaches to address these factors involve healthy lifestyle practices, such as the 7 Healing Practices.
+Approaches to address these factors involve healthy lifestyle practices, such as the 7 Lifestyle Practices.

 You can learn more about Dr. Block’s integrative program to address these terrain factors in his book: